AB-BLAST 3.0 is a powerful

 on some computing platforms (usually Linux)

-before (to the left of) the required command line arguments.
+before (to the left of) required arguments.

 Better thread management under energy conservation conditions.

-Better memory management under Mac OS X.
+Better memory management under macOS.

 Citing BLAST